sunlightlabs/congress-ios/APPSTORE.md

 # Description
 *Max length: 4000 characters*

-Follow the latest from Washington with the free Congress app from the nonpartisan Sunlight Foundation.
-Learn more about your members of Congress, including their contact information and track activity on bills.
-Features include:
+Follow the latest from Washington with the COMPLETELY FREE Congress app from the nonpartisan Sunlight Foundation.
+Learn more about your members of Congress, track activity on bills and more.

-• Find lawmakers in Congress, call them directly and connect with them on social media
-• Discover new and active legislation
-• Explore legislators for your location and others on an interactive map
-• Follow bills and legislators for quick access and updates
-• Review a legislator's latest votes and bill sponsorships
-• See bill activity with vote breakdowns
-• Get directions to a legislator's D.C. office
+* Find your representatives
+• Information on legislators, bills, votes, committees and hearings
-• Committee listings for House and Senate
+• Push notifications for the legislators and bills you follow
+• Call legislators directly from the app
-• View scheduled committee hearings and add them to your calendar
+• Add hearings to your calendar

-Features coming soon:

-• Floor updates
-• Legislator vote updates
-• Push notifications
+• Lots of other stuff!

+Stay up to date on Twitter, follow @congress_app

 # Keywords
 *Max length: 100 characters*